🔍 Key Changes in the Criminal Law 2024 in India – A Simple Guide for Citizens

 - Snatching is a separate offence: Unlike IPC, BNS recognizes snatching separately from theft.

 👨⚖️ 2.
-CrPC Replaced by Bharatiya Nagarik Suraksha Sanhita (BNSS)
+CrPC Replaced by Bharatiya Nagarik Suraksha Sanhita (BNSS)-Criminal Law 2024 in India

 ✅ Key Changes: